Hot or cold after back pain? (physiotherapy response)

 • Not all ice packs are created equal.
 Some provide a more intense feeling of cold compared to others.
 Immersing yourself in freezing water is not the same as putting a cold water towel on your back.
 This is also the reason why it is necessary modulate the treatment time according to the intensity of the cold.
 In hierarchical order from coldest to least cold, here are examples of therapeutic modalities:

-Ice water immersion → Bag of ice cubes → Bag of frozen vegetables → Gelpack → Sprays and ointments
+Immersion in ice water → Bag of ice cubes → Bag of frozen vegetables → Gel pack → Sprays and ointments

 • Instead of applying ice for long consecutive minutes, you could apply it in alternating with rest periods.
 More concretely, instead of putting an ice pack down for 20 minutes following an episode of lumbago, consider putting it down for 10 minutes followed by a short rest period (10-15 minutes), then putting the ice back down for another 10 minutes.
 This will also help avoid the Lewis reaction discussed above.

-• For people at a little higher risk (circulatory problems, elderly people, etc.), additional precautions should be taken when applying cold:
+• For people at slightly higher risk (circulatory problems, elderly people, etc.), additional precautions should be taken when applying cold:

-• Place an intermediary in the skin and the ice/heat (for example a towel)
+• Place an intermediary between the skin and the ice/heat (for example, a wet towel)

 For heat: